flaxandteal/arches-rbac-permissions/README.md

 npm run build_development
 ```

-# Acknowledgements
+### Acknowledgements

 Much of this development was undertaken during the period of a project for
-the NI Historic Environment Division, who provided valuable insights and
+the NI [Historic Environment Division](https://www.communities-ni.gov.uk/topics/historic-environment), who provided valuable insights and
-feedback to functionality.
+feedback to functionality, as well as to [Junaid Abdul Jabbar](https://www.arch.cam.ac.uk/staff/junaid-abdul-jabbar)
+for input and testing in collaboration.

 The base of this Arches Application is from [@chiatt](github.com/chiatt)'s Arches Dashboard example project.